versett/versett-scripts/README.md

 }
 ```

+- In order to get `release` to work on CI servers, make sure you set the `GH_TOKEN` and `NPM_TOKEN` environment variables.
+They should contain the tokens issued by your Github and NPM accounts.

 ### Commands and features

 For the following, let's assume that you enabled all commands as described in the `Installation` section.

 - `versett-scripts` will use git hooks to perform checks on all commits to your repo.
 Whenever a commit is made, the following commands will be ran, in order: `prepare-commit-msg`, `commit-msg`, `pre-commit`.
-If any of the check fails, nothing will be commited.
+If any of the check fails, nothing will be committed.

   - `prepare-commit-msg`: Automatically appends the issue ID based on the branch name (`(#ISSUEID)`) to your commit message.
 If the branch name doesn't contain an issue ID (e.g. `master`), `prepare-commit-msg` won't append anything.
 This might imply that other checks will fail.